Elements should not have tabindex greater than zero

 Using tabindex

-as many problems as it solves.
-It creates an unexpected tab order, which makes the page less
+problems as it solves.
+It creates an unexpected tab order, which makes the

-intuitive and can give the appearance of skipping certain elements entirely.
+page less intuitive and can give the appearance of skipping certain elements

 Here are some of the problems that tabindex